 Standard MDF is the normal interior board most buyers mean.
 It works well in dry rooms when the edges are sealed and the spans make sense.

-Moisture-resistant MDF is a different buy.
-It is the better choice for kitchens, laundry rooms, and bathrooms where humidity is part of the job.
-That does not make it waterproof.
+Moisture-resistant MDF is a different buy, and the better choice for kitchens, laundry rooms, and bathrooms where humidity is part of the job.
+It is not waterproof.
 It just gives you more tolerance before swelling and damage show up.

 Fire-rated MDF is spec-driven.
-High-gloss MDF, melamine-faced MDF, and veneered MDF are finish-driven.
-Once you move into those products, you are not comparing simple commodity sheets anymore.
-You are paying for performance, finish, or both.
+High-gloss, melamine-faced, and veneered MDF are finish-driven.
+Once you move into any of those, you are paying for performance, finish, or both, and you are no longer comparing simple commodity sheets.

 | Product type | Use this when | Avoid this when |